L1nuxOne/ADE-Workbench/README.md

 - Select several → “Send to Merge Train”
 - Go to Flows → Merge Train → Preview/Run (dry-run)

+## Workspace & Diff

+- Requires host and `git` in PATH.
+- Shows staged/unstaged files and diff for selection.
+- Read-only; no stage/unstage actions (coming later).

 ## Continuous Integration

 The project relies on a GitHub Actions workflow to verify changes.
 Each run performs the following steps:

 - `npm run build` – type check and compile the frontend code.
 - `npm test` – execute the unit test suite.
 - `npm run tauri:check` – ensure the Rust backend compiles cleanly.